 House For Sale on 11,000 square foot lot; located just 3 minutes from Plaza La Luciernaga, schools, banks, restaurants, Liverpool, Soriana.
 Centro San Miguel is 12 minutes away.
-I am also selling lots for a client in a development in which there are 44 lots.
-Some I have already sold.
-The lots are 2200 sq ft to approx 3000 sq ft.
-The sizes are similar to El Paraiso and 50% less.
+Price is $229,900.
+I also have a development of 44 lots in Colonia Tres Cruces san Miguel.
+They are 2700 sq ft to 5500 sq ft.
 Location is 3 minutes from Plaza Luciernaga (Liverpool and Soriana etc.).
 All services are underground.
-You may buy a lot and have the developer build your home or you may have your own builder.
-Cost is 660,000 to 900,000 pesos for a short time.
-If interested please contact me for site plan, location, etc.
+Cost is $50,000 to $80,000 for a short time.

 Recommendations by Sonia

 Most of these recommendations have a FaceBook page and sometimes a web site.

 There are many very good restaurants in San Miguel.
 Those below are some of our favourites and nearly all would be considered inexpensive.

 Berlin Umaran #19 great restaurant and bar.
 It reminds one of “Cheers” where you always see familiar faces and many know your name.